Ouxsoft/LuckByDice/README.md

 ```

 ## About
 LuckByDice is a PHP library for simulating dice rolls written in PHP.
-In addition to being able to emulate standard
+In addition to emulating standard
 dice rolls from dice notation, it can also emulate luck.

-Rolls using luck have a natural ebb and flow to roll outcomes.
+Rolls made with luck enabled have a natural ebb and flow to roll outcomes.
+Rolls made with
+higher are more likely to roll higher values. luck it is more probably
 They are well suited for use with character luck stat
 which may feature unnatural modification.

 **CLI Test**